FernVR/the_book_loop/README.md

 ## Design and Layout
 ### Typography

 Inika Font is a serif typeface designed with elegance and readability in mind.
 Its soft, well-balanced letterforms make it ideal for both print and digital platforms.
-I decided to use this font for:
-- include reasons here
+On a website dedicated to books, I thought this was the clear choice for an elegant and tasteful design.

 ### Colour Scheme
 ![Screenshot of Colour schemes](docs/readme-media/screenshots/colour-pal.png)